CBGonzalez/SIMDIntro/SIMDIntro/Readme.md

 ### What you need

 - Of course, OpenTK.
-You can get it as a [NuGet package][nug] or build from [source][src].
+You can get it as a [NuGet package](https://www.nuget.org/packages/OpenTK/) or build from [source](https://github.com/opentk/opentk).
 - A building environment (I use Visual Studio Express 2017 on Windows and build with mono on Linux).
 - A graphics card with drivers supporting OpenGL 3.3 or better.
 Almost everything newer than 3 or 4 years old should do.
 Sometimes a graphics driver update might be necessary.
-(If you aren´t sure about your card, check its capabilities with [OpenGL Extensions Viewer][extview] on Windows or using `gfxinfo` on Linux.)
+(If you aren´t sure about your card, check its capabilities with [OpenGL Extensions Viewer](http://realtech-vr.com/admin/glview) on Windows or using `gfxinfo` on Linux.)
 - Some experience with C#.
 The examples are not meant to introduce you to a new language...

 ### Differences from OpenGL tutorials

-I mentioned above that these tutorials are heavily based on the ones on **[OpenGL tutorials site]**[ogltutorial].
+I mentioned above that these tutorials are heavily based on the ones on [**OpenGL tutorials site**](http://www.opengl-tutorial.org).

 If you peruse that site you´ll find excellent introductory texts to OpenGL features, apart from example code.